-Five minutes into my interview with Steve Fulop, he gets a call on his cell.
+Five minutes into my interview with Steve Fulop, he gets a call on his cell phone.
 “Yes, senator,” he says, and disappears from the conference room into his office.
 A few minutes later, his press secretary appears to tell me he has to handle something “time sensitive” and he won’t be able to finish the interview today.

 Was it something I said?